Mining-Mike/Mining-Mike/README.md

 I'm seriously going to do my best to keep this short...
 I have spent countless amounts of time  documenting my own ideas leading to present day.
 I seem to find more ideas regularly and I find myself writing and typing more than ever before.
 I am skilled in many areas, some of which may have little or no relevence here.
 What I believe has the most relevence is my Computer skills.
 I have been working and learning the Harware side of electronics for almost 20 years.
 I have attended a few different colleges over the years and acquired papers that say I pretty much know the basics of Hardware and Softwared.
 However, you cannot measure knowledge in such a way.
 My experience has given me a wealth of knowledge pertaining to Computer hardware, software, troubleshooting, and repairs.
 I have been studying Cryptocurrency for the past 3-4 years.
 My intrest was peaked a little over 2 years ago when I was working at a PC Repair Shop and had a customer come in asking and looking for hardware to build a mining rig.

 Not finished yet... to be continued...

+I shall continue here...
+By now you should have some idea who I am and what I do.
+If you made it this far send me a message and we can toss around some ideas.